About 10% of our body heat is lost through our heads, so it makes sense to cover our heads when heading out into icy cold conditions.

 Best Winter Helmets for when it is Slightly Cold

 If we are going by our definition of ‘very cold’ over here in New Zealand, we are probably looking at 0-10 degrees Celsius (32-50 degrees Fahrenheit), but that’s not actually all that cold!
 So, you are probably looking at something that will keep a bit of warmth in, but nothing particularly intense.

 Here we have some of the helmets that run a little warmer than a typical trail lid, so you are not losing too much heat while out on your ride.

-Note that these helmets aren’t specifically made for winter riding but are helmets we recommend for cooler months with superior protection.
+Note that these helmets aren’t specifically made for winter biking but are helmets we recommend for cooler months, and they have superior protection.

 An incredibly comfortable lid, which looks good and manages to be safe all at the same time.
 Runs a little hot around the rear of the head, but that’s not an issue while you’re shredding the downhills!

 The Troy Lee Designs A1 MIPS is a helmet I have ridden with for a few years now and can honestly say it is one of the most comfortable helmets I have ever worn.
 It has very good coverage around the head, and soft, durable padding, so your head certainly feels very cushioned and well-protected while out riding.

 It is constructed in-mold, which effectively means the outer shell is molded to the inner EPS foam layer, creating a lighter, more durable helmet.
 The outer polycarbonate shell wraps right around the outside of the helmet too, really adding to the durability.

 The A1 also has MIPS, which is so so important while riding out in less than favorable conditions.
 If you come off on a hard, icy surface, MIPS will work to prevent brain injury from an angled crash.